momacs/localedb-py-examples/README.md

 - [Multivariate Time Series Clustering (Performance Evaluation)](https://github.com/momacs/localedb-py/blob/master/notebooks/06-mvts-cluster-perf-eval.ipynb)

-## Example: Multivariate Time Series Clustering of Covid-19 Disease Dynamics
+## Multivariate Time Series Clustering of Covid-19 Disease Dynamics

-Below is a brief narrative based on a few results we discuss in the [notebooks](https://github.com/momacs/localedb-py/tree/master/notebooks).
+Below is a brief narrative that offers a quick look at a few results we discuss in the [notebooks](https://github.com/momacs/localedb-py/tree/master/notebooks).

 #### 1. We cluster the 67 counties of the state of Pennsylvania by Covid-19 disease dynamics (specifically, the number of confirmed cases and the number of deaths, smoothed and standardized)